Amart85/dp-090-databricks-ml/Instructions/Labs/04b-deploying-models-in-aml.md

 ## Clean-up

-If you're finished working with Azure Databricks for now, in Azure Databricks workspace, on the **Clusters** page, select your cluster and select **&#9632; Terminate** to shut it down.
+If you're finished working with Azure Databricks for now, in Azure Databricks workspace, on the **Compute** page, select your cluster and select **&#9632; Terminate** to shut it down.

 If you have finished exploring Azure Databricks, you can delete the resource groups in your Azure subscription that contain the Azure Databricks and Azure Machine Learning resources.